oomer/oomerfarm-flamenco/README.md

 - Nebula group access limits mean the "farm" workers cannot upstream connect to your laptop
 - Your workstation's connection is alive only while the **bridgefarm.sh** is running.
 Keep terminal/cli/cmd window off to the side.
 Yes a proper app would be more efficient, if you want one use (Tailscale)[https://tailscale.com] :)

+> Note while bolstersecurity.sh and bridgefarm.sh run on Mac/Win/Linux, flamenco-manager and and flamenco-worker will only be deployed via bootstrapfarm.sh and bootstrapworker.sh on Linux.

 ---
 ## Computers Needed